lrodero/cats-effect-tutorial/README.md

 All contents are realeased under the [Apache v2 license](https://www.apache.org/licenses/LICENSE-2.0).

+There are different releases of this tutorial for different versions of cats-effect.
+Each release is properly tagged (_e.g._ `cats-effect_v1.3.0` for cats-effect v1.3.0).

 Compile and run the examples
 ----------------------------
 Code can be compiled using `sbt`: